Make Your Logs Work for You

 START FREE TRIAL

 Robust application logging is central to any quality strategy.
 Unfortunately, many quality strategies fall short, implementing logging in a less-than-stellar way.
 Java application logging is no different.
-And since we’re talking about one of the most popular programming languages, investments in improving the overall Java logging strategy could pay off many dividends in the future.
+And since we’re discussing one of the most popular programming languages, investments in enhancing the overall Java logging strategy could yield significant dividends in the future.

 Employ a Logging Framework

-I know it is obvious, but I had to put this on my list.
-The reason is simple: many people still roll out their homegrown Java logging solutions, and most regret it down the road.
+I know it’s obvious, but I had to put this on my list.
+The reason is simple: many people still roll out their homegrown Java logging solutions, and most regret it later.

 Even though logging might look like just a matter of recording some text to a destination, there’s much more to it than that.
 A robust logging approach includes:

-• writing to alternate destinations, depending on log level or other criteria
+• Writing logs to alternate destinations, depending on log level or other criteria

-• configuring all of this, and without having to alter the code
+• Configuring all of this, without needing to alter the code

-When you adopt a logging library or framework, you get all of the above—and more—in a nicely packaged, ready-to-use unit, and most of the time it’s free.
+When you adopt a logging framework, you get all of the above—and more—in a nicely packaged, ready-to-use unit—and most of the time it’s free.

 One of the most popular solutions for the Java world is the Apache Log4j2 framework.
 Maintained by the Apache Foundation, Log4j2 is an improvement on the original Log4j, which was the most popular logging framework in Java for many years.
-Log4j2 brings new features, fixes old problems, and offers an API detached from the implementation.
-That way, not only do they ensure the framework will always evolve in a compatible way, but they also allow use of other logging frameworks as long as they adhere to the contracts of the API.
+Log4j2 introduces new features, addresses existing issues, and provides an API decoupled from the implementation.
+This ensures the framework will constantly evolve in a compatible manner, but it also allows the use of other logging frameworks, as long as they adhere to the API contracts.

 Use the Proper Log Levels

-Logging levels are labels you can attach to each log entry to indicate their severity.
-Logging in Java is facilitated by the use of logging frameworks which come with predefined levels like SEVERE, WARNING, INFO, CONFIG, FINE, FINER, and FINEST, each serving a specific logging verbosity need.
-These are the standard log levels that have been defined by the Java framework.
-Adding adequate log levels to messages is essential if you want to be able to make sense of them.
+Logging levels are labels you can attach to each log entry to indicate its severity.
+Java’s built-in logging framework (java.util.logging) comes with predefined levels—SEVERE, WARNING, INFO, CONFIG, FINE, FINER, and FINEST—each serving a specific logging verbosity need.
+These are the standard log levels defined by the Java framework.
+Adding appropriate log levels to messages is essential if you want to make sense of them.

-Log4j2, besides supporting standard log levels, offers custom ones too.
-Here are Log4j2 common log levels:
+Log4j2, besides supporting standard log levels, also offers custom ones:

 LevelValueDescription